jdevfullstack/github-stats-guide/README.md

 Or, if you are a writer writing stories, do that in GitHub.
-Others were already using GitHub for laws article, to-do list, music composition, itinerary etc.
+Others were already using GitHub for laws articles, to-do lists, music compositions, itineraries etc.

 You can check
 [this](https://github.com/xdvrx1/github-pages-tutorial)